villagecomputing/superpipe/README.md

 ## Get Started

-Installing SuperPipe is a breeze.
+Installing Superpipe is a breeze.
 Simply run `pip install superpipe-py` in your terminal.

 ## License